Smukanec/Jarvik_W/README.md

 # Jarvik

 This repository contains scripts to run the Jarvik assistant locally.
-Gemma 2B from Ollama is the default model used by all helper scripts.
+OpenChat is the default model used by all helper scripts.
 You can switch models at any time via the web interface or by calling the `/model` endpoint.
 Alternatively set the `MODEL_NAME` environment variable when starting a script to run a different model.
 Jarvik keeps the entire conversation history by